mulle-objc/mulle-objc-runtime/README.md

 * Protections against the fragile base class problem

-* Multiple runtimes can coexist.
+* Multiple runtimes can coexist in differently named "universes".

 ## Required Libraries and Tools